pvjoshi777/sample_project/README.md

-The repo consist the assignments and other stuff.
+The repo consist the assignments and other stuff..